hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > The next you need to choose proper *arguments* for the *gpu* style.
 The argument for *gpu* style is *ngpu*.
 >   * *ngpu*: This sets the number of GPUs per node.
 There must be at least as many MPI tasks per node as GPUs, as set by the mpirun or mpiexec command.
 If there are more MPI tasks (per node) than GPUs, multiple MPI tasks will share each GPU.
 >
-> Each *argument* comes withs a number of *keyword* and their corresponding *values*.
+> Each *argument* comes with a number of *keyword* and their corresponding *values*.
 These *keyword/values* provides you enhanced flexibility to distribute your job among cpu and gpus in an optimum way.
 For a quick reference, the following table could be useful:
 >
 > | Keywords |what it does? |Default value |
 > |----------|--------------|--------------|